-When a zeolite is placed in an air stream, it will adsorb moisture up to its maximum capacity (or saturation point) and will not adsorb any more moisture.
+When a zeolite is placed in an air stream, it will absorb moisture up to its maximum capacity (or saturation point) and will not absorb any more moisture.

 When the zeolite has reached its saturation point, the dehumidifier runs a stream of hot air through it and vents the moisture away from it.
 This moisture collects in the dehumidifier’s water tank.
 This is necessary to prevent the captured moisture from being reintroduced into the conditioned space.

-After this, the zeolite can begin to adsorb moisture and the cycle is repeated.
+After this, the zeolite can begin to absorb moisture and the cycle is repeated.